 - Asher used the same image for the post cards he titled “Winnemucca from the Hills.
 The same image is titled 3 and 8.

 - Asher updated the image possible clue as to why Asher got into the post card business.
 He updated, with a new photograph, the post card image he titled “Auditorium, Winnemucca 11.”

 - In the earliest photo there is an automobile parked in front of the building.

 “The Prospector & his Pardner.”
-Show ‘prospector’ sitting on rock with coffee pot in front and his burrow.
-Post card is listed here only because of WInnemucca post mark Nov.
+Show ‘prospector’ sitting on a rock with a coffee pot in front and his burro.
+Post card is listed here only because of Winnemucca post mark Nov.
 22, 1938.
-There is no AP credit mark, however the same font on this post card is used on other Asher post cards.
+There is no AP credit mark, however, the same font on this post card is used on other Asher post cards.

 Earliest Known Postmark Winnemucca

 The earliest known post mark is January 3, 1940, Railroad postmark, Ogden & S. F.

 “CAPT.
 ACREE’S AUTO COURT” A vertically printed postcard featuring three views of “CAPT.
 ACREE’S AUTO COURT” Two of the three views were also produced as stand-alone post cards.
 The third image was taken the same day as another post card that was also produced as a stand-alone post card.

 “A row of Cabins at Capt.
 Acree’s Auto Court.
 Winnemucca, Nevada.”
 No logo.
 This view is one of three featured on the vertical post card.

 “A shady Grove of Capt.
 Acree’s Auto Court, Winnemucca, Nevada.”
 No logo.
 This view is one of three featured on the vertical post card.